Accounting (ACCT)

 ACCT 6150.
 CPA Discipline Topics.
 3 Hours.

 As part of the CPA Evolution, the AICPA will require CPA Exam candidates to pass all three (3) Core Exam sections (FAR, AUD and REG) and one (1) of the three Discipline Exam sections (BAR, ISC or TCP).
 Students taking this CPA Discipline course will self-select into one of the three Discipline Exams (BAR, ISC or TCP).
-BAR will be taught face-to-face.
-Students electing to take ISC or TCP will complete the course via self-study. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Each of the three disciplines will have face-to-face instruction, while students will advance their CPA exam preparation via self-study. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Design and analyze a financial risk management plan within an organization.
 2. Differentiate the laws and rules of state and local government accounting from normal business accounting.
 3. Examine business processes, information systems, information security, IT audits and SOC engagements.
 4. Formulate advanced individual tax compliance and evaluate personal financial planning techniques.
 5. Develop advanced entity tax compliance planning techniques and analyze property transactions effectively.
+Prerequisites: Acceptance into MAcc Program.
 FA.

 ACCT 6210.
 Advanced Individual Taxation.
 3 Hours.